-- 1. Proposals provide a suitable mix of dwelling type and size to meet the needs of current and future households; - 2.
-The design positively responds to and enhances the prevailing character of the surrounding area; - 3.
-Proposals ensure that the scale, massing and appearance is of a high standard of design and layout and are visually attractive; - 4.
-Proposals have been prepared with special regard to the need to conserve the significance of the Crabtree Conservation Area and clearly have a design that has scale, form, layout and materials that will contribute positively to its character or appearance; - 5.
-Proposals allow for the retention of existing mature trees and hedgerows on the southern and western boundary (where appropriate); - 6.
-Access to the site is maintained via existing arrangements, if appropriate; - 7.
-Proposals provide suitable parking arrangements to the satisfaction of the Highway Authority; and - 8.
+- 1. Proposals provide a suitable mix of dwelling type and size to meet the needs of current and future households. - 2.
+The design positively responds to and enhances the prevailing character of the surrounding area. - 3.
+Proposals ensure that the scale, massing and appearance is of a high standard of design and layout and are visually attractive. - 4.
+All development within the Sussex North Water Resource Zone (WRZ) will need to demonstrate water neutrality through water efficient design and offsetting of any net additional water use of the development.
+All proposals should look to be compliant with the Horsham Strategic - Policy 9: Water Neutrality with Horsham District Local Plan (2023-2040) - 5.
+Proposals have been prepared with special regard to the need to conserve the significance of the Crabtree Conservation Area and clearly have a design that has scale, form, layout and materials that will contribute positively to its character or appearance. - 6.
+Proposals allow for the retention of existing mature trees and hedgerows on the southern and western boundary (where appropriate). - 7.
+Access to the site is maintained via existing arrangements, if appropriate. - 8.
+Proposals provide suitable parking arrangements to the satisfaction of the Highway Authority; and - 9.
 Parking respects the residential amenity of occupiers.